Old school turntables look great, but the technology contained inside is unfortunately dated.

-Obviously, the more you spend on a record player, the better fidelity you’ll enjoy.
-Higher end players reduce external noises such as vibrations, with the use of better cartridges and needles, a better isolated motor, better quality tonearm, and platters with some heft.
+Obviously, the more you spend, the better fidelity you’ll enjoy.
+Higher end turntables reduce external noises such as vibrations, with the use of better cartridges and needles, a better isolated motor, better quality tonearm, and platters with some heft.

 When you’re shopping for a new record player, the goal is to get a model you can afford, but quality should also be a main priority.

-If you can afford to spend more to get a record player that can provide the type of sound you’re looking for, then go for it.
-In the long run, the higher priced models will be the ones that end up lasting year after year.
+If you can afford to spend more for a turntable that provides the type of sound you’re looking for, go for it.
+In the long run, the higher priced models will last year after year.
 The cheap ones will soon need to be replaced.

-The best vintage record players will provide the type of sound quality you’re looking for and will come loaded with modern features that do much more than just spin your favorite vinyl.
+The best vintage record players provide the type of sound quality you’re looking for and come loaded with modern amenities that do much more than just spin your favorite vinyl.